Sándor Balatoni: In terra pax

 - which the choirs can 'take with them',

-- The idea was that the choirs could bring something 'to take home' to the Hungarian meeting and to Veszprém,
+- the idea was that the choirs could bring something 'to take home' from the Hungarian meeting and Veszprém,

 - which the choirs could perform it later.